RamSailopal/YottaDB-Grafana-Server/README.md

 **NOTE** - This will create two globals **grafanametrics** and **grafanametrics1** Be mindful of the fact that these globals can quickly in size depending on the interval between statistics gathers.

+Install the requirements for the run the Grafana back end server process:

+    pip install -r requirements/requirements.txt